immijimmi/objectextensions/README.md

 The point of this framework is to provide a more modular alternative to object inheritance.

-**Consider the following use case:** You have an abstract class `Car` intended to represent a car, and need a pattern that allows you to *optionally* add more features.
+**Consider the following use case:** You have an abstract class `Car` intended to represent a generic real-world car, and need a pattern that allows you to *optionally* add more features to it.
 For example, you may want to add a convertible roof or a touchscreen on the dashboard, but these features will not necessarily be added to every subclass of `Car` you create.

 Applying standard OOP here means you would need to make a subclass every time a new combination of these optional features is needed.